zhangchengchuan/tp-1/docs/UserGuide.md

 Format: `addLink n/NAME a/LINK_ADDRESS [mod/ASSOCIATED_MODULE_NAME]` <br/>
 * A link can be a url to a webpage or a file path.
+* No duplicate links can be added.
+A link is considered a duplicate if it has the same `NAME` **and** `ADDRESS` with any existing links.
+  In this way, you can name multiple links the same as e.g. "Lecture", "Tutorial" etc, but associate them with different mods.
 * A link should be in a valid uri format, beginning with https://, ftp:// of file:/ .
 * After tagging the module, the link will appear in the readMod panel of the particular module.
 * No space is allowed in the webpage address or file path.